CDL926666/1_TIBS/zongjie.md

   An open source license lets others use, change, and share technology freely.
 Google’s TensorFlow, for example, uses an open source license to build a big developer community.

 - *Advantages*:
-  Grows user and developer groups; can raise a company’s reputation and promote industry standards.
+  Grows user and developer groups; can raise a company’s reputation and promote industry standards, attract potential partners.

 - *Disadvantages*:
   Hard to control use; profits may fall; rivals can improve or copy the technology.